celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 //
 // The peers are requested in round-robin manner with retries until one of them gives a valid response.
-// Blocks forever until the context is canceled and/or valid response is given. func (c *Client) RequestND(context.Context, share.Root, peer.IDSlice, namespace.ID) ([][]byte, error)
+// Blocks forever until the context is canceled and/or valid response is given.
+//
+// Returns only valid data with verified inclusion against share.Root. func (c *Client) RequestND(context.Context, share.Root, peer.IDSlice, namespace.ID) ([][]byte, error)
 ```
-EDS

 ### `Server`

 The EDS `Server` implements server side of `ShrEx/EDS` protocol.
 It serves `Client`s' `EDSRequest`s, responses with
 `EDSResponse` and streams ODS data coming from `eds.Store.GetCAR` wrapped in `ODSReader`.

-`Server` may not provide any API.
+`Server` may not provide any API, besides constructor and lifecycle methods.

 ### `NDServer`

 The  EDS `NDServer` is introduced to serve `NDClient`'s `NDRequest`s over `ShrEx/ND` protocol and respond
 `NDResponse`s with data and proofs coming from `eds.Store.Blockstore`.

-`NDServer` may not provide any API.
+`NDServer` may not provide any API, besides constructor and lifecycle methods.

 ### `PubSub`